-Acting Chairperson Roberts then stated but you see in the panel packet it says post retention weight range so that's what we go by.
+Acting Chairperson Roberts But you see in the panel packet it says post retention weight range so that's what we go by.

 Ms. Newsom stated she would like to see those wages move up to being more consistent with Job Number One, please.